 If you have been sexually assaulted, please consider the following:

 - Consider reporting the assault to police by calling 911.

 - Try to preserve all physical evidence.
 Do not wash, use the bathroom, change clothes, brush your teeth or rinse out your mouth.

 - Seek medical attention from a hospital.
 A sexual assault crisis advocate can help you through the process at the hospital.
 Medical and follow up care are important regardless of whether you choose to report the assault.

 - Consider filing a complaint with the Police and/or University.
 You control when and where to file a complaint.
 (In some circumstances, the University may be required to proceed with an investigation without you cooperation if failing to do so would put the greater campus community at risk.)
 There are multiple options available and complaints may be filed in any, all or none of the appropriate departments.

 - Talk with others about your experience.
 Seeking support from others can help you in your healing process.

 - Remember that it is not your fault.
 You are not responsible for the actions of others.

-- You are encouraged to contact the EIU Counseling Center and speak with Jackie Hines, Associate Director, Sexual Assault Prevention at (217-581-3413).
+- You are encouraged to contact the EIU Counseling Center and speak with Angi Parker at (217-581-3413).
 After-hours and on weekends, you can reach a Life Links crisis counselor (1-866-567-2400 ).
-Jackie will assist in coordinating the filing of complaints to decrease the burden on the survivor.
+Angi will assist in coordinating the filing of complaints to decrease the burden on the survivor.
 This includes assistance with both on campus and off campus (such as, police, Student Standards) filing of complaints and can assist with information on orders of protection, civil no contact orders, and restraining orders.
 Help with your housing, academic, and medical needs can also be provided.